-While, enterprise mobility has opened windows to new opportunities, but it affects the security perspectives of businesses.
+While enterprise mobility has opened windows to new opportunities, it affects the security perspectives of businesses.

-Enterprises use tools which are generally developed for one environment or a system of record.
+Enterprises use tools that are generally developed for one environment or a system of record.
 IT admins push the best security practices for that one environment.

 However, when users work remotely from other environments, the attack surface becomes extensively large.
 The users aren’t even aware of the security risks related to using open internet or other sources used for conditional access.

 Hence, AI has become essential for enterprise mobility use cases.
-The AI-powered conditional access can analyze the behavior of user, data, device, applications, location, and network to provide secure data access to companies.
+The AI-powered conditional access can analyze the behavior of users, data, devices, applications, location, and networks to provide secure data access to companies.
 This can significantly reduce the overall risk of exposure.